An Embedding Theorem for Tractor Bundles, and an Application in Conformal Pseudo-Riemannian Geometry: Introduction

-Using the conclusions of Proposition \ref{prop.sutoso.roots}, we obtain a special 1-parameter subgroup in $\check{B}$, which is of \emph{balanced linear} type.
-The Frobenius Theorem ensures that this 1-parameter subgroup is the isotropy of a 1-parameter group of local conformal transformations fixing a point $x$ (see Corollary \ref{cor.emb.frob}); analyticity is used at this step.
+Using the conclusions of Proposition~\ref{prop.sutoso.roots}, we obtain a special one-parameter subgroup in $\check{B}$, which is of \emph{balanced linear} type.
+The Frobenius theorem ensures that this one-parameter subgroup is the isotropy of a one-parameter group of local conformal transformations fixing a point $x$ (see~Corollary~\ref{cor.emb.frob}); analyticity is used at this step.
 This conformal flow in turn implies the existence of local tractor solutions, more precisely of a 2-parameter family of Ricci-flat metrics in the conformal class restricted to a neighborhood of $x$.
-Analyticity of the metric and $1$-connectedness of $M$ allow us to extend these solutions to all of $M$.
-The Embedding Theorem applied to the second bundle implies $H$ acts nontrivially on the space $\mathcal{S}$ of conformal-to-Einstein tractor solutions.
+Analyticity of the metric and $1$-connectedness of~$M$ allow us to extend these solutions to all of~$M$.
+The embedding theorem applied to the second bundle implies $H$ acts nontrivially on the space $\mathcal{S}$ of conformal-to-Einstein tractor solutions.
 Many more solutions ensue, enough to guarantee conformal flatness.
-The topological assumptions on $M$ then imply $(M,[g]) \cong \widetilde{\mbox{{\bf M\"ob}}}^{p,q}$.
+The topological~assumptions on $M$ then imply

-If $H$ locally isomorphic to $SU(p',q')$ acts isometrically on $(M,g)$ as above, then by Zimmer's result there is a Lie algebra embedding $\mathfrak{su}(p',q') \hookrightarrow \so(p,q)$, which implies $p \geq 2p'$ (see Proposition \ref{prop.sutoso.roots}).
-Thus the extremal case $p = 2p'-1$ of Theorem \ref{thm.conf.application} corresponds to \emph{essential} conformal transformations.
+If $H$ locally isomorphic to $\SU(p',q')$ acts isometrically on $(M,g)$ as above, then by Zimmer's result there is a Lie algebra embedding $\mathfrak{su}(p',q') \hookrightarrow \so(p,q)$, which implies $p \geq 2p'$ (see Proposition~\ref{prop.sutoso.roots}).
+Thus the extremal case $p = 2p'-1$ of Theorem~\ref{thm.conf.application} corresponds to \emph{essential} conformal transformations.

 A version of Question \ref{quest.simple.embed} for conformal transformations, in particular for essential conformal groups, is discussed in \cite{pecastaing.rank1}.
-See \cite{bn.simpleconf}, \cite{fz.simpleconf} for important results in this direction in terms of the real rank of $H$.
+See \cite{bn.simpleconf,fz.simpleconf} for important results in this direction in terms of the real rank of $H$.

-\textbf{Acknowledgements} \\Some of the work on this paper was carried out during the program ``Twistor theory," which was partially supported by the EPSRC grant EP/Z000580/1, at the Isaac Newton Institute for Mathematical Sciences, whom we thank for their hospitality.
-The first author was partially supported during work on this project by the US National Science Foundation award DMS-2109347.
-The first author affirms her commitment to diversity, equity, and inclusion in mathematics and all sciences and thanks the US National Science Foundation for its support, which has been instrumental at nearly every stage of her career.
-She salutes the dedicated staff of the Division of Mathematical Sciences in particular.
-The second author acknowledges support by the grants GA22-00091S from Czech Science Foundation (GA\v CR) and MUNI/R/1435/2024 from the grant agency of Masaryk University (GAMU).